Eqwe-Wewe/PythonWeatherTeleBot/README.md

 # PythonWeatherTeleBot
 :partly_sunny:  Telegram bot for showing weather
 # About PythonWeatherTeleBot:
-A pretty telegram bot for showing the weather on the territory of Russia.<br>
+A pretty simple telegram bot for showing the weather on the territory of Russia.<br>
 The data is parsed with [Yandex.Weather](https://yandex.ru/pogoda/).<br>
 The interface is in Russian.
 # Features: